AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 #### What This Function Does:

-1. **Displays Loading Toast**: Shows a notification indicating the creation process of the collection on the SideChain.
+1. **Displays Loading Toast**: Shows a notification indicating the creation process of the collection on the sidechain.

-2. **Fetches Merkle Path**: Retrieves the Merkle path using the provided transactionId.
+2. **Fetches Merkle Path**: Retrieves the merkle path using the provided transactionId.

 3. **Prepares and Signs Transaction**: Constructs parameters for the cross-chain transaction and signs it.

-4. **Sends Transaction and Checks Status**: Sends the signed transaction and polls for its status every 10 seconds.Updates the notification and state if successful.
+4. **Sends Transaction and Checks Status**: Sends the signed transaction and polls for its status every 10 seconds.
+Updates the notification and state, if successful.

 5. **Handles Errors**: Logs errors and returns "error" if something goes wrong.